Artpop: Commercial performance

 Artpop also entered the UK Albums Chart at number one with first-week sales of 65,608 copies, making Gaga the third female solo artist in chart history to top the chart with each of her first three studio albums, following Lavigne and Susan Boyle.
 It fell to number nine in its second week, selling 15,948 copies.
-The album has been certified Gold by the British Phonographic Industry (BPI), for registered units of 256,000.
-In Australia, Artpop opened at number two on the ARIA Albums Chart with sales of 15,685 copies.
+The album has been certified Gold by the British Phonographic Industry (BPI) for 256,000 registered units.
+In Australia, Artpop opened at number two on the ARIA Albums Chart selling 15,685 copies.
 In France, Artpop has sold 65,000 copies.

-In 2013, the album brought worldwide sales of 2.3 million units according to the International Federation of the Phonographic Industry (IFPI), making it the ninth best-selling effort of the year.
-It went on to sell 2.5 million copies as of July 2014.
-The album's commercial performance has led numerous publications to suggest that it had fallen short of its sales expectations, while some called it as a commercial failure compared to Gaga's previous albums.
-Due to claims of Artpops alleged underperformance, Gaga publicly addressed rumors that the album's sales had lost her label $25 million and had led to staff layoffs, calling them fake.
+In 2013, the album sold 2.3 million units worldwide, according to the International Federation of the Phonographic Industry (IFPI), making it the ninth-best-selling album of the year.
+It had sold 2.5 million copies by July 2014.
+The album's commercial performance led numerous publications to suggest it fell short of sales expectations, while some called it a commercial failure compared to Gaga's previous albums.
+Due to claims of the album's alleged underperformance, Gaga publicly addressed rumors that its sales lost her label $25 million and led to staff layoffs, calling them fake.

+Legacy

+Aftermath and artistic shift

+The mixed reception of Artpop marked a turning point in Gaga's career.
+In a 2025 interview, she described the backlash as "very impactful… much more impactful than any other criticism for any artwork", calling the experience "hard".
+Writing for The Guardian, Caroline Sullivan argued that the album's emphasis on high-concept imagery had begun to eclipse Gaga's music, with her public persona "spiralling into parody" amid declining commercial momentum.
+In the years that followed, she moved away from her established pop sound, pursuing projects in other genres and media, including jazz recordings with Tony Bennett, acting roles, and the more stripped-down, Americana-influenced album Joanne (2016), a shift often interpreted as a move toward more restrained and emotionally direct work.